Danny5487401/go_advanced_code/chapter17_dataStructure_n_algorithm/07_base64_encoding/base64.md

     if len(src) == 0 {
         return
     }
-    // enc is a pointer receiver, so the use of enc.encode within the hot
+    // enc is a pointer receiver, so the user of enc.encode within the hot
     // loop below means a nil check at every operation.
 Lift that nil check
     // outside of the loop to speed up the encoder.
     _ = enc.encode